c8121/asset-storage/README.md

 **Deduplication**: Same file is stored automatically only once, no matter how often it was added.

+**Resilience**: Files are stored in directories, one per time period, to enable quick backups even on large storages.
+Meta-Data stored separately in JSON-Format.
+Database can be recreated from Meta-Data and vice versa.

 ## Features

 Store files into an archive directory